Vikas20254/sayari_assement_project/README.md

 ## Overview

 This project is a web scraping tool that extracts business data from the North Dakota FirstStop SOS website, processes the data, and generates a graph to visualize relationships between companies and their primary agents.
-The scraping script is built using the `scrapy` framework, while the data visualization is done using `NetworkX` and `matplotlib`.
+The scraping script is built using the `selenium`, while the data visualization is done using `networkx` and `matplotlib`.

 ## Features